 Therefore you would be well advised to complete this flying under the supervision of a member of the Wings Alliance who can advise you what to do, and occasionally fly with you to ensure that you are not teaching yourself poor habits.

 Upset Prevention and Recovery Training (UPRT)

 This course can be done at any point in your training but must be done prior to multi-pilot training.
 A UPRT course will include at least 3 hours of dual instruction and 5 hours theoretical training in the classroom.
 Its aim is to teach pilots the required skills to prevent and recover from unusual situations or upsets during flying.
-There is more information about UPRT on this blog article.
+Read more about UPRT training.

 Theoretical Knowledge Training

 The minimum licence you will need to work as a commercial pilot is a Commercial Pilot’s Licence (CPL).

 To gain a CPL you need to:

 - Have a minimum number of flying hours